-Are character data types of either fixed length or variable length.
+Are string data types of either fixed length or variable length.

 When n is not specified in a data definition or variable declaration statement, the default length is 1.
 When n is not specified when using the CAST and CONVERT functions, the default length is 30.

 Objects that use char or varchar are assigned the default collation of the database, unless a specific collation is assigned using the COLLATE clause.
 The collation controls the code page that is used to store the character data.

 If you have sites that support multiple languages, consider using the Unicode nchar or nvarchar data types to minimize character conversion issues.
 If you use char or varchar, we recommend the following:

 Use char when the sizes of the column data entries are consistent.

 Use varchar when the sizes of the column data entries vary considerably.

 Use varchar(max) when the sizes of the column data entries vary considerably, and the size might exceed 8,000 bytes.